Abhinav0212/vacation-planner/README.md

 About vacation-planner
 =========================

-This is a Spring Boot application (please add more info here)...
+This is a Spring Boot application

+The home page of the application is at : http://localhost:8080/landingPage.html

 Prerequisites
 =============